2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ## Where and how can you learn it?

 - Learn how [_VMware_ empowers AI/ML](https://www.vmware.com/products/vsphere/ai-ml.html), including a link to **free** _NVIDIA_-powered hands-on labs.
+- - [Frank Denneman](https://twitter.com/frankdenneman) has a series of articles covering [machine learning with vSphere](https://frankdenneman.nl/category/machine-learning/).
+His article _[Basic Terminologies Large Language Models](https://frankdenneman.nl/2023/08/18/basic-terminologies-large-language-models/)_ is a great reference and should be bookmarked!
 - There are several free and paid AI courses on [Coursera](https://www.coursera.org/).
 At the moment, the most highly rated course is _[AI for Everyone](https://www.coursera.org/learn/ai-for-everyone)_.
 - _Helsinki University_ offers a free _[Elements of AI](https://www.elementsofai.com/)_ online course.
 - News, courses, videos, toolkits and more are available from _[Learn with Google AI](https://ai.google/build/machine-learning/)_.
 - _edX_ offers free and paid courses in [Artificial Intelligence](https://www.edx.org/learn/artificial-intelligence) and [Machine Learning](https://www.edx.org/learn/machine-learning).
 - _Microsoft_ offers free courses in [Azure AI Services & Azure Machine Learning](https://learn.microsoft.com/en-us/training/browse/?expanded=azure&products=ai-services%2Cazure-machine-learning).
 - Purchase a book from a person involved in this field.
 [How AI Works](https://nostarch.com/how-ai-works) is meant to be a general introduction to AI, ML and LLMs without complicated math, but still giving you valuable context.

 ## I keep hearing about HuggingFace, what is it?